NiklasNeugebauer/minty-os/README.md

 New Services should be added into the ServiceManager.
 It initializes its services once at boot time and updates them regularly.

+### Future Plans
+#### Timers and Alarms
+The ability to set a quick countdown timer is a must-have for me and will be implemented soon along with regular alarms.

+#### Overlays
+Overlays will only draw after the current watch face and are independent of the watch face.
+They would show temporary information such as timers or other notifications.
+A status bar could also be implemented as an overlay